Hexachlorocyclopentadiene: Absorption

 The relevant absorption studies are done using radiolabeled HCCPD.
 In rats, the route of absorption appeared to have a significant effect on the degree of absorption.
 The low levels in blood might indicate poor gastrointestinal absorption.
 Generally, the site of uptake shows the highest concentration in animals.
 In inhalation studies, the lungs showed the highest concentration of HCCPD.
 The concentration at that time found in kidneys was 8 times higher compared to the liver.
 When given oral doses, the concentration in blood peaked at 4 hours after ingestion.
 The general distribution pattern stayed the same as the concentration found in the liver was 30–40% of what was found in the liver.
 Opposite results are found for mice.
-In mice the concentration in the liver is found the be higher than in the kidney after oral ingestion.
+In mice the concentration in the liver is found to be higher than in the kidney after oral ingestion.
 The amount of HCCPD in the kidneys was between 33–50% of that in the liver.

 For multiple oral exposures in rats, steady state concentrations ranged were achieved in 10 to 30 days.
 The liver reached the steady state concentration in 30 days.
 At this time the concentration of HCCPD was roughly half of what was found in the kidneys.
 In mice, steady state in reproductive and fat tissue was reached in 20 days.
 At this time, the amount of HCCPD in the kidney was approximately half of the concentration found in the liver.
 In an intravenous study in rats, the approximate distribution of HCCPD in the tissues remained the same.